 Working abroad sounds like an adventure to many people.
-However, job search in Sweden requires more than just the obvious Sweden CV writing and translation, it requires thorough preparation.
-You will experience problems that probably did not even come to your mind when you made a decision to get an jobs in Sweden.
+However, job search in Sweden requires more than just the obvious Sweden CV with Sweden cover letter writing and translation, it requires thorough preparation.
+You will experience problems that probably did not even come to your mind when you made a decision to get a jobs in Sweden.

 Do not take too lightly the influence a work in Sweden can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.